Before The Beginning…

 Beginning with its namesake, the Scout Hall was home to at least two eras of scouts during its lifetime.
 In 1932, the Evansburg Brownie pack was established and again led by Schroder.
 Previously established were the Boy Scouts, Girl Scouts, and Cubs, which also used the Scout Hall as a meeting space.
 The Boy Scouts [pictured to the right, 1930 (top) 1938 (bottom)] were led by Tom Baker, a grade seven to nine teacher in Entwistle.
 The Cubs were led by Bob Gillard, and the Girl Guides by Gladys Smith (and later by Thelma Mitchell).
 Here, the scout groups learned survival and housekeeping skills.
 According to Gladys Schroder (Foley Trail), the Brownie pack “played Brownie games, worked for badges, and learned to tie knots.”
 She also states that Saturdays were slotted for nature walks and hikes.
 These activities continued until their disbandment around 1936, when the Evansburg mine closed and many people left the area.

 Groups were eventually re-established around the 1950s.
 The Brownies were led by Anna Wade and assisted by Alice Campbell.
-A couple of years later, the Girl Guides were reestablished with Mary Cummings as leader and Stella Lorenz as an Assistant.
+A couple of years later, the Girl Guides were revived with Mary Cummings as leader and Stella Lorenz as an Assistant.
 Both groups discontinued around 1960.

 The Scout Hall was also used frequently by other groups and purposes.
 In World War II, the demand for military funds and supplies skyrocketed.
 A small hamlet like Evansburg would have been far disconnected from the major impacts of the war, aside from Evansburg residents who bravely volunteered for service; however, regular citizens, including mothers, children, seniors, and those not fit for service, wanted to make a difference on a global scale.
 The Evansburg Red Cross was a perfect fit for such citizens, and the Scout Hall hosted them with no complaints.